Ana Cheri Puts Curvy Booty On Show In Black Thong Bikini

 “I mean wow booty goals!” wrote a fourth supporter.

-Ana rocked another bikini in an Instagram video that she posted yesterday, and it featured a minuscule top that only covered the top half of her chest and left her underboob and cleavage on display.
-Her bottoms had thick straps that rested high on her hips and she also sported a neon orange coverup skirt that she tied loosely in the front.
+Ana rocked another bikini in an Instagram video that she posted yesterday, and it featured a minuscule top that only covered the top half of her chest, leaving her underboob and cleavage on display.
+Her bottoms had thick straps that rested high on her hips and she also sported a neon orange cover-up skirt that she tied loosely in the front.
 She wore her hair down and smiled flirtatiously throughout the clip as she tugged at her outfit.